 - 6 units of any related coursework

-- Free electives can include individual studies, transfer credits or other courses
+- Free electives can include individual studies, transfer units or other courses

 - 3 units